 Continuation of basic conducting, with emphasis on development of advanced choral, band and orchestra conducting skills.
 Topics include complex patterns, score reading and preparation, rehearsal techniques, an awareness of age and ensemble, and appropriate methodologies and pedagogies resulting in effective performance.
-Prerequisite: MUS 220 or instructor consent.
+Prerequisite: MUS 220.